Uchswas/arduino-based-hand-gloves-piano/README.md

 ## Project Structure

-The source code can be found in the `SourceCode.txt` file.
-Simply copy the code into the Arduino IDE and upload it to your board.
+The source code can be found in the `HandGlovesPiano.ino` file.
+Simply open it in Arduino IDE and upload it to your board.

 ```
 Hand-Gloves-Piano/
+├── README.md                    # Project documentation
-├── SourceCode.txt               # Arduino source code
+├── HandGlovesPiano.ino         # Arduino source code (.ino file)
 ├── circuit_diagram.png          # Circuit diagram
 └── hands_gloves_piano_setup.jpg # Hand gloves setup image
 ```